Posted on May 2, 2018 and last updated on May 21, 2026

 • Sights: vernal pools

-The one-mile trail through this Great Works Regional Land Trust preserve brings you through old oaks and mature forest dotted with boulders spat out by a glacier eons ago.
+The one-mile trail through the Great Works Regional Land Trust preserve brings you through old oaks and mature forest dotted with boulders spat out by a glacier eons ago.
 You’ll also pass several dark vernal pools.
 The Tatnic region has the highest density of vernal pools in New England.
 Also, geologists have identified this area as the one-time caldera of an ancient, huge volcano!

 The walking here is mostly easy, with some gently rolling terrain.